|Back | Print|

 Provision of a bond that makes it non callable or not subject to a scheduled call, even though other early redemption provisions may exist as specified in the prospectus or official statement.Call/Put

 Any house, exchange, federal, or day trade call balances that you must settle today by depositing additional money or securities into your account.
-You generally have five business days from the date a call is issued to settle a house, federal, or day trade call.
+You generally have four business days from the date a call is issued to settle a house, federal, or day trade call.
 You generally have 48 hours to settle an exchange call.
 However, Fidelity reserves the right to meet margin calls at any time prior to the stated due date.Call Strike Price

 The price at which the owner of an option can purchase (call) the underlying stock.
 Used interchangeably with striking price, strike, or exercise price.Call Symbol